Support the Future of Maine Initiative in 70 rural Maine communities

 3. A community scholarship ceremony to award scholarships and celebrate the recipients.

-7. In 2017 and beyond, we will provide paid internships to past, local Future of Maine College Aspirations Scholarship recipients and Mitchell Scholars to help engage communities in their Future of Maine projects.
+6. We provide paid internships to past, local Future of Maine College Aspirations Scholarship recipients to help engage communities in their Future of Maine projects.

-8. In 2017 and beyond, we will develop “Pre-Degree” curricula with Maine colleges to help young Future of Maine College Aspirations Scholarship recipients develop their skills, knowledge, and interest in their stated career of interest, on a pathway through higher education to a career they are proud of.
+7. We are developing the Maine Pre-Degree with Maine colleges to help young Future of Maine College Aspirations Scholarship recipients, and others, develop their skills, knowledge, and interest in their stated career of interest, on a pathway through higher education to a career they are proud of.
 Each grade 4 - 12 curriculum will include three grade-appropriate components: study, research, and a local connection.

 Maine College Circle